icefelt/flask_prometheus/README.md

 # Application Monitoring examples with Python using Graphite and StatsD for push services and Prometheus for pull services

 This application creates a Flask web application and three URL's.
-We used `'prometheus_client` to add the counter: `requests` with the description: `Application Request Count`, and the label: `endpoint`.
+We used `prometheus_client` to add the counter: `requests` with the description: `Application Request Count`, and the label: `endpoint`.
 In this file, We also simulate an expensive database operation, tracking the start time and end time, and sending them to a histogram with `prometheus_client`.
 We also use StatsD to import a counter that increases by 1 for each request.

 **The first URL the prometheus-backed flask application** http://127.0.0.1:5000/ - Displays `Development Prometheus-backed Flash App`